sah0017/hw-associations-reviews/README.md

 environment variables with your github developer keys.
 In order for your app to authenticate with Github, you must register your app and obtain a Github key and a Github secret.
 Follow these [instructions](https://docs.github.com/en/enterprise-server@3.4/developers/apps/building-oauth-apps/creating-an-oauth-app) to set up the key and secret.
+Creating the OAuth app requires a Homepage URL.
+This is where you will enter your Heroku address for your application.
+The Authorization callback URL will be your Heroku address + auth/github/callback.
+This will allow Github to send the HTTP request that we defined in routes.rb.

 Then you'll want to put these into Linux environment variables.
 The ENV['GITHUB_KEY'] and ENV['GITHUB_SECRET'] in github.rb will read the key and secret from the environment variables and pass them to Github.
 If you're unfamiliar with environment variables,